karanjaE/todos_graphql-api/ARTICLE.md

 # Intro

-some intro
+This is the first of a three-part tutorial where we'll learn the fundamentals of building `GraphQL` APIs.
+We'll try our best to have as much test coverage as possible too.

 ### Assumptions

+This is not a total beginner tutorial.
+You should have some experience writing applications using Rails and some basic understanding of web APIs.
+However, no experience in building GraphQL APIs is required or expected.

 # Prerequisites

 As of writing this article, the Ruby version was "2.5.1" and Rails "5.2.0".
-Ensure that your versions are the same as mine or newer.
 I'll try and keep this article as up-to-date as possible.
 I recomment using [RVM](https://rvm.io) to manage different Ruby versions in case you have apps that require older versions fo some reason.
-Check out the _README_ file in the [repo]() for installation instructions.

-Conventionally, a GraphQL API only requires one endpoint to handle all your requests.

 In this part we will cover:
 - Setting up our app
 - Introduction to Queries
 - Introduction to Mutations

-We will also try to introduce some conventions/best practices that would help keep our queries and mutations well organised.
+We will also try to introduce some conventions/best practices that would help keep our GraphQL stuff well organised.
 But first things first.

 # Setting up